Here you'll find out about the features available on Disciple's community platform.

 On the left you can see a folder section set up as an alternative menu.
 On the right you can see the typical Disciple community right-hand menu structure.
 In both images you can see our bottom navigation.

 By tapping on the username or avatar at the top of the menu, members will be able to access their profile.
 This is where members can change their picture, as well as access general settings.
 Members will have the option to adjust their notification settings, change their password or logout.

 In subscription or IAP based apps, members are able to view their purchase status as free or premium.

-Members are able to see their own feed of posts they made on the community feed.
-All members can also visit another member's profile to view the content they have posted and send a friend request.
+Members are able to see their own feed of previous posts, as well as their answered profile fields.
+They can also visit another member's profile to view the content they have posted and send a message request.

-A range of content can be posted to a host’s feed, including text, video, images, weblinks, in-app deep-links, polls and GIFs (supported by giphy.com).
+A range of content can be posted to a group, including text, video, images, weblinks, in-app deep-links, polls and GIFs (supported by giphy.com).
 All media posts can have a text description.